 A Season of Merriment and Melody: Christmas at the White House 2004 combined the magic of the season with heartwarming songs that have brought joy to Americans for generations.
 In preparation for the 2004 holiday tours, White House staff designed and crafted vignettes depicting classic songs.

 March 1, 2016 - October 9, 2016

 The Path to the Presidency Exhibit encouraged visitors to step into a candidates’ shoes and enjoy a fun, interactive peek into past presidential campaigns, the changing face of the American electorate, and a glimpse at life on the campaign trail.
-Bringing historic campaigns to life with artifacts, documents, photos, videos, and many other interesting components, the highlights included practicing your candidate handshake on the “Grip-o-Meter,” watching iconic campaign TV ads and historic debate moments in the 1960s “living room” theater, and delivering a portion of a historic acceptance speech using a real teleprompter and microphone.
+Bringing historic campaigns to life with artifacts, documents, videos, and many other interesting components, the highlights included practicing your candidate handshake on the “Grip-o-Meter,” watching iconic campaign TV ads in a 1960s “living room” theater, and delivering a portion of a historic acceptance speech using a real teleprompter and microphone.

 November 19, 2015 - January 3, 2016

 A Season of Stories: Christmas at the White House 2003 combined the wonder of the season with the magic of classic children's stories that have captured America's hearts and minds for generations.
 Among the exhibit's artifacts were one-of-a-kind decorations depicting replicas of beloved storybook characters designed and handcrafted by White House Residence staff members.